AndyGreenPhD/AndyGreenPhD.github.io/_posts/2021-04-28-a-quick-analysis-of-georgia-hb-134-and-hb-156.md

 ---
 layout: post
-title: “A quick analysis of Georgia HB 134 and HB 156"
+title: A quick analysis of Georgia HB 134 and HB 156
 date: 2021-04-28
 categories: Analysis, Legislation
 ---